Ninnat Dangniam, Ph.D.

 - Quantum supremacy on near-term quantum computers, QTFT public webinar (7 September 2019)

-- Teaching M897520 Non-Relativistic Quantum Mechanics (June - October 2022) [course github]
+- M520 Non-Relativistic Quantum Mechanics (2023/1) [course github]

-- Co-teaching M897513 Equilibrium Statistical Mechanics and Kinetic Theory (November 2022 - March 2023)
+- First half of M513 Equilibrium Statistical Mechanics and Kinetic Theory (2022/2)

-- Matachan Oupatam (DPST Scholar)
+- Mr. Matachan Oupatam (DPST Scholar)